 The Early Intervention Program provides regularly scheduled home-based instruction and therapy and Center-based evaluations of the infant's developmental progress.
 Preschool and kindergarten classes at the Center continue the child's preparation for entry into the public or private school systems.
 Speech, occupational, physical, and aquatic therapy, braille instruction, orientation and mobility, and low vision training are additional services available.

-As one of only seven schools in the country who serve children, birth to school age, who are blind or visually impaired, we know our presence in Kansas City makes a difference in many lives.
+As one of only five schools in the country who serve children, birth to school age, who are blind or visually impaired, we know our presence in Kansas City makes a difference in many lives.
 Some families drive more than 100 miles for our services.
 We strive to help all children who need our services, but this does not come without a cost.
 The average cost to educate a child at CCVI is $40,000, and all of our students receive financial assistance.